-Alana Tyler Slutsky shares with the readers of FashionPhotographyBlog.com, the processes she goes through in her workflow.
-After revealing her tips for the photographic workflow, Alana explains that there are two types of workflow that photographers should pay attention to.
-In this article she will be discussing the other half of the equation, that is, the digital workflow process.
+We are sharing with the readers of FashionPhotographyBlog.com, the processes we go through in our workflow.
+After revealing our tips for the photographic workflow, there are two types of workflow that photographers should pay attention to.
+In this article we will be discussing the other half of the equation, that is, the digital workflow process.
 Let’s jump right into it!
-All yours Alana!

 This applies to everything that involves a computer, bring images in from the camera to prepping for print.

 – Download directly to your hard drive – do not bring in via iPhoto or another photo program – This causes problems and confusion when trying to rename and separate individual images.